Aboabo

-Aboabo is a suburb of Tamale, the capital of Ghana's Northern Region.
-It serves as a commercial, transport, and cultural hub in the Tamale Metropolitan Assembly and has played a role in community-led social initiatives.
+Aboabo is a suburb of Tamale, Ghana, the capital of the Northern Region of Ghana.

 Geography and environment

 Aboabo is located within the Tamale Metropolis, bordered by neighborhoods including Zogbeli, Saabonjida, and Poloyafong.
 Aboabo and Poloyafong share the same electoral area and are often considered a single community, although residential distinctions have led to their being viewed separately.

-The suburb contains the largest forest reserve in the metropolis, the Aboabo Forest Reserve, which has been central to environmental and social activities.
+The suburb contains the Aboabo Forest Reserve.

 Economy and infrastructure

-Aboabo hosts major commercial centers, including: